bcCOVID-19group/bcCOVID-19group-site/content/post/2021-12-08-report/index.md

 #url_video: https://youtu.be/z8BM7K6yRG0
 ---
-The BC COVID-19 Modelling team issued their [thirteenth report](slides-2021-12-08.pdf) on the status of COVID-19 in British Columbia (November 24th, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through these results and highlights the take home messages.
+The BC COVID-19 Modelling team issued their [thirteenth report](slides-2021-12-08.pdf) on the status of COVID-19 in British Columbia (December 8th, 2021).
+This report focuses on the Omicron variant which poses a substantial risk for spreading rapidly in Canada, even among those fully vaccinated.